llnl/Scabbard/doc/LLNL-README.md

 ### Set C++ and HIP Compilers
 Due to issues with file suffix ambiguities both the C++ compiler and HIP compiler in your CMake config should be set to the same ROCm compiler.
-You can do this however you see fit but we recomend just adding the following line to your top level `CMakeLists.txt` file someplace after the ROCm/HIP package import/find line in said top level `CMakeLists.txt` file:
+You can do this however you see fit but we recommend just adding the following line to your top level `CMakeLists.txt` file someplace after the ROCm/HIP package import/find line in said top level `CMakeLists.txt` file:
 ```cmake
 set(CMAKE_CXX_COMPILER "${ROCM_DIR}/bin/hipcc")